 Thank you for your interest in our National Housing Survey.
-Let me share why we conducted this survey and what we found.

 We wanted to better understand the views of homeowners and renters – and share those views – so that we may better serve our industry partners and the housing market.
 We believe this window into consumer sentiment will help us target our collective efforts to stabilize the housing market in the near-term, and provide support in the future.